Westie Rescue of Orange County & Beyond

 MEDICATED SOFT BRUSH BATHS

 Our preferred shampoo of choice is Nizoral which can be found in any drug store.
 Ketoconazole is sold commercially as an anti-dandruff shampoo under the trademark name Nizoral by Johnson & Johnson.
 We also recommend Malaseb, Chlorexiderm, or Pyoben shampoos.
 These products provide antibacterial & antifungal agents that are specifically formulated for the topical treatment of deep cutaneous infections in dogs, cats and horses.
+We start with daily soft brush medicated baths for 7 to 14 days.
+Depending on the severity of the condition and how well the dog is responding, we will cut back the frequency of baths slowly.

 The soft brush medicated baths provide tremendous relief.
 We completely blow-dry our Westies taking special care not to let the dryer get too hot.
 We also put our Westies in toddler/baby t-shirts that are snug.
 This prevents our dogs from causing further trauma to the skin.
-ARE YOU UP TO THE CHALLENGE?

 It is important to take pictures every few weeks.
 Taking pictures will document your Westie’s progress and will keep you encouraged.
 And remember, the daily baths won’t last forever.
-When you are feeling tired and you want to skip a night or two, remember this…getting what you want takes work, commitment and dedication.
+When you are feeling tired and you want to skip a night or two, remember this…getting what you want takes work, committment and dedication.
 Your Westie will be happier, and so will you.

 Logo Artwork by Ann Beurskens annbeur@gmail.com.

-Copyright Westie Rescue of Orange County & Beyond.
+© Westie Rescue of Orange County & Beyond.
 All rights reserved.

 All website content is the property of Westie Rescue of Orange County & Beyond and may not be reproduced without permission of WROC